BubbaJoeX/swgormantis/README.md

 ## Installation

-Upload the whole folder into your `plugins/` folder in the mantis installation so that you e.g. have `MANTIS_INSTALLATION/plugins/MantisBTDarkTheme/MantisBTDarkTheme.php`.
+Upload the whole folder into your `plugins/` folder in the mantis installation so that you e.g. have `MANTIS_INSTALLATION/plugins/MantisBTModernTheme/MantisBTDarkTheme.php`.
 After that the plugin should show up on the `manage_plugin_page.php` page in the mantis settings.
 There you can simply install it to activate it.

-## Changelog

-You can view the changelog [here: CHANGELOG.md](CHANGELOG.md).